Ieva-Ieva/Ieva-Ieva/README.md

 # 👋 Hi, I'm Ieva

 🎓 I'm an aspiring data analyst applying my communication skills and experience to talk to data and derive actionable insights.
-💡 Passionate about using data to tell compelling stories and make data-driven decisions.
+💡 Passionate about using data to solve problems and make data-driven decisions.
 📚 Constant learner always looking to enhance my skills and knowledge.
 🏃‍♀️ I enjoy staying active through walking, running, swimming, and dancing.
 🐾 I adore animals, and my Shar Pei, Rio 🐶, is one of them.